OWF/owf2013/pages/en/news/guidelines-for-2013/index.md

-For this edition, **women are well-represented and involved** in the organization of the Open World Forum  with Sabrina Peseux, for the Systematic Paris-Region cluster, in charge of the organization of the OWF, Elisabeth Racine, for the Cap Digital cluster, Vice- President in charge of Experiment, and Véronique Torner, President of the Open CIO Summit.
+For this edition, **women are well-represented and involved** in the organization of the Open World Forum  with Sabrina Peseux, for the Systematic Paris-Region cluster, in charge of the organization of the OWF, Elisabeth Racine, for the Cap Digital cluster, Vice-President in charge of EXPERIMENT, and Véronique Torner, President of the Open CIO Summit.

 The 2013 edition will be chaired by Pierre Queinnec, who has appointed Stefane Fermigier, Jean-Séverin Lair, Philippe Montargès and Elisabeth Racine as vice-presidents.
-The Open World Forum will keep the threefold structure that has made its success; Think, Code and Experiment.
-Each track will be led by a Vice-President; Philippe Montargès for Think, Stefane Fermigier for Code, and Elisabeth Racine for Experiment.
+The Open World Forum will keep the threefold structure that has made its success; THINK, CODE and EXPERIMENT.
+Each track will be led by a Vice-President; Philippe Montargès for THINK, Stefane Fermigier for CODE, and Elisabeth Racine for EXPERIMENT.
 This year a **VP Users**, Jean-Séverin Lair, brings in his **vision as a major Free Software user**, a dimension that is essential for the 2013 program.

-### Think – Make it happen!
+### THINK – Make it happen!

-Think will be held over the course of the two first days, and will outline the major role of FLOSS in the digital economy.
+THINK will be held over the course of the two first days, and will outline the major role of FLOSS in the digital economy.
 The “<b>Make it Happen!</b>” baseline **very concretely** sums up the focus on building a successful free and open-source strategy, from a technological and commercial standpoint.

 The **opening day** format will differ from the previous editions as talks will happen in a **single-track schedule** in the largest auditorium.
 This enables us to concentrate on having the best schedule in a unique plenary session, dedicated to decision-makers in the private and public sectors.
 Talks will be more concise and will introduce the **think tanks and workshops** that will be held on the **second day**.